“Porch,” one of the Family and Friends card designs, shows a peaceful scene of communing with nature

 “Human trafficking is a form of modern-day slavery.
 This crime occurs when a trafficker uses force, fraud or coercion to control another person for the purpose of engaging in commercial sex acts or soliciting labor or services against his/her will.”

-I felt moved to find ways to work against this injustice, and created a special collection featuring images from my artwork to promote awareness and to raise money for organizations working against human trafficking.
+I felt moved to find ways to work against this injustice, and created special sets of notecards featuring images from my artwork to promote awareness and to raise money for organizations working against human trafficking.

-You can order products from this collection online at Shop to Shelter for Lila Mae’s House (external website, shoptoshelter.com).
-Proceeds from the sale of items in this collection currently go to Lila Mae’s House, a project started by Franciscan Sister Shirley Fineran with the goal of creating a “place of healing” for trafficking survivors.
+Proceeds from the sale of these card sets (“Canticle of Creation” and “Abundant Homes”) currently go to Lila Mae’s House, a project started by Franciscan Sister Shirley Fineran with the goal of creating a “place of healing” for trafficking survivors.

 You must be logged in to post a comment.